ag2816/TorontoWalks/README.md

  **Implications for TorontoWalks**

 The Walk Generator is somewhat similar to a content-based recommender engine, where we have a matrix of features (keywords) about each POI.
 But we do NOT have access to user ratings of POIs.
-Perhaps over time, we could develop that history by saving user generated walks and providing a way to reject or rate the stops/walk.
+Perhaps over time, we could develop that history by saving user generated walks and providing a way to like/dislike each stops.
 But, for now, the application uses a simplified version of content filtering by generating a vector based on the user's stated preferences and comparing that to each POI using Cosine similarity.

 ##### Cosine Similarity

-Will use Cosine Similarity to do this

-Available libraries

-- sklearn cosine_similarity
-- spatial.distance.cosine
-- spatial.distance.hamming

 This is the formula for Cosine Similarity from Wikipedia